leeaz97/IDC_OS_Advance/hw3/groupPart/GroupProgramming.md

 - (a.6) What port number does the guest use?
 How can the hypervisor know the port number, and read the value written?
 Which memory buffer is used for this value?
 How many exits occur during this print?

     - The port number is `0xE9 = 233`.
-    - When the hypervisor run the recognizr the direction is output by the port (that define also in the guest) and then print the value.
+    - When the hypervisor runs recognize the direction is output by the port (that define also in the guest) and then print the value.
     - The memory buffer `p + vcpu->kvm_run->io.data_offset`.
     - 14 exits occur during "Hello, world!\n".
-15 is printed beacuse we call print() to print the occur 14+1.
+15 is printed because we call print() to print the occur 14+1.

 - (a.7) At what guest virtual (and physical?) address is the number 42 written?
 And how (and where) does the hypervisor read it?